Nintype is still the best iOS keyboard

 Swipe and type

 Nintype's true magic lies in it's ability to understand swiping and tapping with both fingers simultaneously.
-If you need to double tap a word, like "I'll", you can swipe the first half of the word, and then double tap the "l" key to finish the word.
+If you need to double tap a word, like "I'll", you can swipe the first half of the word, and then double tap the "l" key to finish it.
 It's a bit tricky to put into words, but it feels intuitive and unlocks a lot of speed.
 I can consistently reach 100 WPM with ~90-95% accuracy using Nintype.

 Customization